-Captain Tecla Makoni grew up in Harare Zimbabwe where she completed her bachelor degree in Nursing Science at the University of Zimbabwe.
-Upon graduating in June of 2005 Captain Makoni began her nursing career with humanitarian Non-Governmental Organization – Medicines Sans Frontiers (Doctors with no borders), providing rapid response to communicable disease epidemics and public health threats in the developing country.
+Captain Tecla Makoni grew up in Harare, Zimbabwe where she completed her bachelor degree in Nursing Science at the University of Zimbabwe.
+Upon graduating in June of 2005, Captain Makoni began her nursing career with humanitarian Non-Governmental Organization – Medicines Sans Frontiers (Doctors Without Borders), providing rapid response to communicable disease epidemics and public health threats in the developing country.
 It was through this experience that Captain Makoni developed, early in her nursing career, a strong passion to serve others, living by the quote by Albert Pine “What we do for ourselves dies with us.
 What we do for others and the world remains and is immortal.”

 The views expressed in this article are those of the author and do not necessarily reflect the position of the Australian Army, the Department of Defence or the Australian Government.